Ahmad-Tamim-Hamad/vit-keras-imageclassification/README.md

 # ViT-Transformers
-This model demonstrates how to implement, train, and evaluate a Vision Transformer for an image classification task on a subset of the CIFAR-10 dataset.
+This model demonstrates how to implement, train, and evaluate a Vision Transformer for an image classification task on a custom dataset

 ## Key parts of the code include
 * Import Statements: It imports necessary libraries such as numpy, pandas, TensorFlow, and matplotlib.